Stryker Didn’t Get Hacked. It Got Unlocked.

 The Security Gap Is Known

 The vulnerability here is not a mystery.
 Data-in-use encryption is the gap the industry has acknowledged for years and not been able to address at scale.
+The architectural reason why is covered in The Encryption At Rest Myth; the post that explains exactly why the industry standard leaves data exposed during the moments that matter most.
 Instead, the approach has been to control data security by controlling data access.
 The Stryker breach is a live example of what happens when access control fails; and access control always has a failure mode.

 The Question Worth Asking